FirstMate Grain-Free Large Breed Pacific Ocean Fish Meal Dry Dog Food

 • Guaranteed Analysis

-• FirstMate's Large Breed Fish Dry Dog Food is formulated with your large-breed pup in mind down to its larger kibble size!
+• FirstMate's Large Breed Ocean Fish Meal recipe is formulated with your large-breed pup in mind, from nutrition to kibble size!
 This limited-ingredient and grain-free formula uses wild-caught herring, anchovies, and sardine as a healthy source of protein.

-76% protein from wild-caught herring, anchovies, and sardines
+76% protein comes directly from animal sources (wild herring, anchovy, and sardines).

 Since 1989, FirstMate, a family-owned company from Canada, has made access to great food for all dogs their number one priority.
 FirstMate owns both their cannery and dry food production facilities, providing them with complete oversight and control to ensure the best quality of their diets.